 Rule 13.49(3) of the listing rules states if a company is unable to release its audited results within the three months after its financial year-end, it must release unaudited financial results.

 However, Macau Legend last week said that this would not be appropriate as its unaudited financial accounts “may not accurately reflect the financial performance and position of the company”.

 The delay in publication came after Macau Legend’s former chief executive Chan Weng Lin in January resigned from the position following his arrest on accusation of commanding a Triad organisation

 Chan allegedly took part in a criminal syndicate that recruited Chinese residents to gamble online.
 SunCity’s former chairman Alvin Chau was also arrested for involvement in the same syndicate late last year.

-Macau Legend did not mention Chan’s arrest as a factor in its delayed results, but it did state that its board established a special committee 11 February to internally assess the impact that the Incident may have on the business.
+Macau Legend did not mention Chan’s arrest as a factor in its delayed results, but it did state that its board established a special committee on 11 February to internally assess the impact that the incident may have on the business.